nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/timer.rst

 .. _lib_bm_timer:

-Timer library
+Bare Metal Timer library
-#############
+########################

 .. contents::
    :local:
    :depth: 2

+The BM Timer is a library that is wrapped on top of the Zephyr Timers functionality that is implemented using the GRTC peripheral.

+The BM Timer has a resolution of 1 µs and is able to run in all power modes.
+This gives the capability of waking up the system after a period or at specific intervals, independent of power modes.
-The timer library allows the application to create multiple timer instances.
+The BM timer allows the application to create multiple timer instances each with dedicated user defined timeout handlers.

-Functions such as starting and stopping timers, checking for timeouts, and invoking user-defined timeout handlers are all managed within the GRTC interrupt handler.
+The timers can be individually started and stopped.

 Configuration
 *************